 Additional Safety Precautions

-Aside from getting your yellow card in the Philippines, as soon as you arrive in the countries with high risk of malaria, it’s highly recommended to use insect repellant and wear proper clothing when going out for activities.
+Aside from getting your yellow card in the Philippines, as soon as you arrive in the countries with a high risk of malaria, it’s highly recommended to use insect repellant and wear proper clothing when going out for activities.
 It’s best to consider which time of the day do mosquitoes attack in the country, in most cases, it’s around dusk or dawn time.

 It best to bring the original copy and photocopies of your yellow card in the Philippines or yellow fever certificate when traveling in Africa and South America to prevent inconveniences that may occur.